Lenda Murray: Amateur career

-In 1984, she joined a gym, the Powerhouse Gym, in Highland Park, Michigan.
+In 1984, Murray joined a gym, the Powerhouse Gym, in Highland Park, Michigan.
 Within the first two days of joining the gym, Ron Love, an NPC Nationals contender told her that she had the physique to be a bodybuilder.
-After about a year of training to just stay in shape, she decided to compete in the 1985 Ms. Michigan Championships.
-After placing 4th she was hooked to the sport.
-Her father didn't show up to her first bodybuilding competition, but eventually did to others.
+After about a year of training to just stay in shape, Murray decided to compete in the 1985 Ms. Michigan Championships.
+After placing fourth, she was hooked on the sport.
+Murray's father did not show up for her first bodybuilding competition, but eventually did for others.
 She rose quickly through the ranks, soon winning contests at the state and regional levels.
-In 1989, she earned her professional status at the IFBB North American Championships.
+In 1989, Murray earned her professional status at the IFBB North American Championships.

 Professional career

 1990–1997

 Murray soon became a regular presence in bodybuilding magazines and a favorite subject of photographer Bill Dobbins who focused extensively on her in his books The Women and Modern Amazons.
 At the 1990 Ms. Olympia, Murray succeeded six-time champion Cory Everson and defeated Bev Francis to become the Ms. Olympia champion, a title Murray would hold for six years from 1990 to 1995.
 She appeared in such mass-market publications as Sports Illustrated, Ebony, Mademoiselle, and Vanity Fair, as well as in Annie Leibovitz’s photo essay Women.
 Murray’s physique became the standard against which professional female bodybuilders are now judged—an hourglass figure, with broad shoulders tapering into a V-shaped torso mirrored by a proportionally-developed lower body.
 At the 1991 Ms. Olympia, Murray won the slimmest margin of victory for any Ms. Olympia, edging out Bev Francis by a final score of 31 to 32.
 Afterwards, she would go on to win the Ms. Olympia competition in 1992, 1993, 1994, and 1995.